Mulago

 Mulago is a hill in north-central Kampala, the capital city of Uganda.
 The hill rises 4134 ft above sea level.
 The name also applies to the neighborhoods that sit on this hill.

 Location

 Mulago is in Kawempe Division, one of the five administrative divisions of Kampala.
 It is approximately 4 km, by road, north of the city's central business district.
 The coordinates of Mulago are 0°20'33.0"N, 32°34'37.0"E (Latitude:0.342508; Longitude:32.576959).

 History

-"Mulago was derived from the Ganda word 'omulago', a type of medicine, kept on this hill that was used by King Suna II for protection against spirits.
-The landmark on this hill is Mulago Hospital.
-Built in 1917, Old Mulago Hospital merged with the New Mulago Hospital in 1960 to form a giant complex that is the national referral hospital.
+Mulago was derived from the Ganda word 'omulago', a type of medicine, kept on this hill that was used by King Suna II for protection against spirits.
+This hill now contains Mulago Hospital.
+Built in 1917, Old Mulago Hospital merged with the New Mulago Hospital in 1960 to form a giant complex that is now the national referral hospital.
 The complex also houses Makerere University Medical School."